mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Changelog

 ### 2.0.x (alpha)
+- **Device verification support (Ecovacs login code 1013)**
+  - When Ecovacs requires an e-mailed verification code, the adapter now requests it and completes the login via the writable `verification.*` states (headless, no console prompt needed) — see [DOCUMENTATION.md](DOCUMENTATION.md#verification--device-verification-login-code-1013)
+  - The client device ID is persisted in `info.deviceId` so a verified host does not re-trigger verification on every restart (e.g. after a Docker rebuild)
 - **Breaking Change: Multi-Device Architecture**
   - Manage all account devices in a single instance instead of running separate adapter instances
   - Per-device feature configuration: the **Devices** tab is auto-populated from the devices on your account, so feature toggles can be set individually per device (see [DOCUMENTATION.md](DOCUMENTATION.md#configuration-admin-ui))